cloudish-ufcg/cloudish-kubernetes-experiment/brokerv2/README.md

 - `podName`: Name of pod.
 - `selectingPeriod` : The period that the scheduler algorithm takes to sort the pending queue and select the first pod.
 - `schedulingPeriod` : The period that the scheduler try schedule the first pod of the pending queue without preempt other one.
-- `preemptingPeriod` : The period that the scheduler try preempt running pods to make room to the new pod.
-When this field is empty, it means that the preemptPeriod was not need be calculed because de pod was scheduled directly.
+- `preemptingPeriod` : The period that the scheduler try preempt running pods to make room to allocate the new pod.
+When this field is empty, it means that the preemptingPeriod was not need be calculed because de pod was scheduled directly.